Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-As a result, the nominal stress-strain relationship based on the $6^{th}$ order reduced polynomial strain energy potential can be derived:
+As a result, the nominal stress-strain relationship based on the $6^{th}$ order reduced polynomial strain energy function can be derived :

-The material parameters $C_{i0}$, demonstrated in the Table~\ref{tab:model_parameters} are according to the FE arterial model by Antonini et. al \cite{Antonioni}.

 Figure \ref{fig:true_strain_stress} shows stress-strain curves obtained by the material model for three layers of arterial tissue.
-The stress response of the material model, later used for the model calibration in the IUQ process, is an analytical isotropic approximation of the Holzapfel \cite{Holzapfel2005DeterminationModeling} experimental data.
-Material model parameters are according to the Table~\ref{tab:model_parameters}.
+The choices of the six-order reduced polynomial strain energy function and the material parameters $C_{i0}$, demonstrated in Table~\ref{tab:model_parameters}, are according to the FE arterial model by Zun et al. \cite{Zun1}, which achieved a macroscopic behaviour of an isotropic macroscale model approximating the range of variability of experimental data from a human coronary artery by Holzaphel et al.\cite{Holzapfel2005}.
+Thus, the stress response of the material model, later used for the model calibration in the IUQ process, is an analytical isotropic approximation of the experimental \emph{in vivo} data.

-\subsubsection{Mechanical properties in agent-based arterial tissue model}
+\subsection{Mechanical properties in agent-based arterial tissue model}

-Attractive forces incorporate multiple methods of cell-cell interaction into the model, such as extracellular fibres or cell adhesion. $6^{th}$ order polynomial pairwise interaction force is used as an agent-agent attraction bond force:
+Attractive forces incorporate multiple methods of cell-cell interaction into the model, such as extracellular fibres or cell adhesion. $6^{th}$ order polynomial pairwise interaction force is used as an agent-agent attraction bond force \cite{Zun1}:

-where $R_1$ and $R_2$ are their radius of two interacting cells.
-The bond strain $\sigma$ is quantified by the formula:
+$R_1$ and $R_2$ are the radii of two interacting cells, $\varrho$ is a bond strain and $\theta_i$, for $i = 1,...,6$ are coefficients of the attraction bond force.
+The polynomial coefficients are model-specific and do not have any prior meaning or values.
+The aim is to find those coefficients for the attraction bond force to achieve the macroscopic behaviour of arterial tissue.
+The bond strain $\varrho$ is quantified by the formula:

-where $d$ is the distance between the centres of two interacting cells.
-The choice of the $6^{th}$ order follows the order of the analytical reduced polynomial strain energy function.
-The corresponding force coefficients $c_1,\cdots,c_6$ are constrained to be non-negative in order to achieve a minimum of potential energy for each bond at $\sigma=0.$ For different layers of arterial tissue, separate sets of force coefficients and thus distinct bond forces are used.